Immanuel-C/IWindow/docs/src/WindowClass.md

 }
 ```

-`void Update()` checks for events like input or if the window moved and should be called every frame.
+`void IWindow::Window::Update()` checks for events like input or if the window moved and should be called every frame.

 Example:
 ```cpp